henkkagee/vHelix-Dashboard/README.md

 ## Installation

+For Linux/MacOS instructions and code, use the `linux-version` branch.

 a) Download the prebuilt binaries from http://www.vhelix.net (not yet available), or use the existing Win64 beta provided here.

 b) To build the program on your system, you need the following dependencies:

 - Qt 5.9.9 available from: https://www.qt.io/download
-- Python 3.8 with Python/C API
+- Python 3.8 with Python/C API libraries and headers which are probably automatically installed

 Included modules and source code:
 - [PhysXSDK 3.3]((https://github.com/yangzhengxing/PhysX-3.3).
 PhysXSDK 3.3 is used for physical relaxation DNA structures.
 It free software as of 2015 and its win64 binaries are included.